-- Information Dissemination On education, legal, social economic, governmental, personal health, and public health issues, as well as the translation and completion of assistance forms. - Intake and Referral Services To a CFC program, another United Way agency, government department, or community-based social service agency, depending on the most appropriate way to resolve identified needs. - Food Pantry Providing one of the largest and most active food pantries in Houston.
-The pantry serves up to 4,000 families monthly, based on need of service.
-In 2018, the pantry distributed over 1.9 million pounds of food through a partnership with the Houston Food Bank.
-The food pantry combines emergency food distribution with nutritional education. - Health Screening and Immunizations By community partners, such as vision screenings provided by the University of Texas Eye Institute, dental screenings, well child care, and immunizations provided by the Harris County Hospital District's "Trouble Shooter" Mobil Unit.
+- Information Dissemination CFC provides information on education, legal, social economic, governmental, personal health, and public health issues, as well as the translation and completion of assistance forms. - Intake and Referral Services CFC refers those in need to a CFC program, another UWGH agency, government department, or community-based social service agency, depending on the most appropriate way to resolve identified needs. - Food Pantry CFC provides one of the largest and most active food pantries in Houston, Texas.
+The pantry serves up to 381 families monthly based on a need of service and approximately 4,600 families were served in 2019.
+In 2019, the pantry distributed over 1.5 million pounds of food through a partnership with the Houston Food Bank.
+The food pantry combines emergency food distribution with nutritional education. - Health Screening and Immunizations CFC provides for medical needs through community partners, such as vision screenings provided by the University of Texas Eye Institute, dental screenings, well child care, and immunizations provided by the Harris County Hospital District's "Trouble Shooter" Mobile Unit.

-Adult Education Program - This is a year-round program funded by the United States Department of Education's Adult Education - Basic Grant for States as passed through from the Texas Workforce Commission and the Houston Community College.
-It provides comprehensive courses for participants above 18 years old to gain the skills and education necessary to achieve self-sufficiency and a higher standard of living.
-Courses offered include English as a Second Language (Levels I-IV), Adult Basic Education, General Equivalency Diploma (GED), Computer Skills Training and Workforce Training, offered at two locations, (CFC's main office and a leased facility in Southwest Houston).
-CFC utilizes a curriculum designed by the Texas Educational Agency and promoted by the National Institute for Literacy.
+Adult Education Program - This is a year-round program funded by the United States Department of Education's Adult Education - Basic Grant for States as passed-through from the Texas Workforce Commission and Houston Community College.
+CFC utilizes a curriculum designed by the Texas Educational Agency and promoted by the National Institute for Literacy to provide comprehensive courses for participants above 18 years old to gain the skills and education necessary to achieve self-sufficiency and a higher standard of living.
+Courses offered include English as a Second Language (Levels I-IV), Adult Basic Education, General Equivalency Diploma (GED), Computer Skills Training and Workforce Training.